UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/3_challenge_cw1.md

 ## Coursework Submission

-The deadline for this coursework is 17.00 on 7th March 2025.
+The deadline for this coursework is 16.00 on 4th March 2026.
+See Moodle Submission box.

 Submissions will uploaded into Moodle using the relevant Coursework 1 submission links.